-Selling and marketing expenses consist primarily of salaries, benefits, commissions and bonuses paid to our direct sales force and industry analysts, as well as costs related to online and offline advertising, product management, industry conferences, promotional materials, public relations, other sales and marketing programs, and allocated overhead, including rent and depreciation.
+Three Mont March Percent 2006 2007 (Dolla urs in tho Change usands) Change Selling and marketing expenses \$ 5,345 \$ 6,45 1 \$ 1,106 20.7% As a percentage of revenues 35.7% 34 5% management, industry conferences, promotional materials, public relations, other sales and marketing programs, and allocated overhead, including rent and depreciation.
 All selling and marketing costs are expensed as they are incurred.
 Commission plans are developed for our account managers with criteria and size of sales quotas that vary depending upon the individual's role.
-Commissions are paid to a salesperson and are expensed as selling and marketing costs when a sales contract is executed by both the customer and us.
+Commissions are paid to a salesperson and are expensed as selling and marketing costs when a sales contract is executed by both the customer and comScore.
 In the case of multi-year agreements, one year of commissions is paid initially, with the remaining amounts paid at the beginning of the succeeding years.